-- For licensing of database instances and options, hardware information (such as the count of cores) is missing, making this inventory method (used alone) unsuitable for managing, for example, Oracle Processor licenses - For other products such as Oracle middleware, there is no software inventory available from the Oracle Database - No inventory of database instances that are in standby mode is possible.
+- For licensing of database instances and options, hardware information (such as the count of cores) is missing, making this inventory method (used alone) unsuitable for managing, for example, Oracle Processor licenses - For other products such as Oracle Fusion Middleware, there is no software inventory available from the Oracle Database (although inventory for Oracle Fusion Middleware can be collected separately by the FlexNet inventory agent, as outlined in Special Handling of Oracle Fusion Middleware). - No inventory of database instances that are in standby mode is possible.

 This means that, if you choose to use direct collection of Oracle inventory (and want to manage Oracle licenses), you must augment the approach with other ways of gathering hardware and general software inventory.
 You could achieve this, for example, through third-party products, from which you import inventory into FlexNet Manager Suite to allow for data integration and license consumption calculations.
-Alternatively, reconsider local Agent-Based Collection of
+Alternatively, reconsider local Agent-Based Collection of Oracle Inventory.

-Oracle Inventory.